QED1224/Toontown-Resources/Guide.md

 ## How did the V.P. choose which toon to attack? <a name="vp-4"></a>

+Throw Gears is the only attack which targeted a specific toon and the toon was selected at random.

 ## Was there a way to predict when the undercarriage would open? <a name="vp-5"></a>

+Yes, the undercarriage would open every 9 seconds that the V.P. was not dizzy.
+The side it opened on and the direction of the gears were random.

 # C.F.O. <a name="cfo"></a>
 [[back to top](#contents)]